Overview

 - Increase passenger railroad transportation share from %1 to 6% and cargo railroad transportation share from %4 to 22% by 2053.

-- Develop total rail length of 18,000 km by 2023, with new investments in high-speed trains and conventional lines.
-Turkey has ongoing rail projects involving 4,257 km of line, consisting of 2,050 km of high-speed rail, 1,786 km of speed rail, and 429 km of conventional lines.
+Building on its long-term vision to expand the national railway, Türkiye is continuing to make significant investments in both high-speed train (YHT) and conventional lines to progress towards its infrastructure goals.
+Türkiye has ongoing rail projects involving 4,257 km of line, consisting of 2,050 km of high-speed rail, 1,786 km of speed rail, and 429 km of conventional lines.
 In addition, there are ongoing rail projects to signalize 2,323 km and electrify 987 km of lines.
 New metro lines/light rail systems/trams will be constructed in larger cities.

 Roads & Highways